wellsjo/notable/README.md

 # notable
 Leave notes for yourself in the terminal!

-`no <message>` associates the message with the directory you're in, so when you come back to the directory, you can read it again by typing `no`.
+`no <message>` associates `message` with the directory you're in, so when you come back to the directory, you can read it again by typing `no`.
 To clear the message associated with that directory, type `no clear`.
 To clear everything, type `no clear all`.

 ## Install
 ```bash